-This section defines and explains the levels of effect used in the EA to evaluate potential environmental impacts of the PAA.
+This section defines and explains the levels of effect used in the EA to evaluate potential environmental impacts of the rule.
 Impacts are described in terms of frequency, duration, general scope, and/or size and intensity.
 Each level considers such factors as the nature of the impact, the spatial extent, recovery times, and the effects of mitigation.
-The following definitions and explanations are from the source document (USDOI, BOEM, Alaska OCS Region, 2011-b), which is incorporated by reference, except for the explanation of lower trophics, which is from the following source document: USDOI, BOEM, Alaska OCS Region, 2011-a.
-Aspects of the effects analyses are incorporated by reference from these documents.